openprocurement/openprocurement.auctions.tessel/docs/source/overview.rst

 openprocurement.auctions.tessel contains documentaion concerning the new type of the Deposit Guarantee Fund auctions.

-The procedure to be used is **dgfInsider** which states for the insolvent bank property and the creditor claim right.
+The procedure to be used is **tessel** which states for the insolvent bank property and the creditor claim right.

 Features